By Ade Blackburn

 The band’s live show explores audio-visual sequences, costume, movement and special effects.
 They are still based in Liverpool, where they collaborate with artists in their resident art-space, the Invisible Wind Factory.
 The band members are Rebecca Hawley (vocals/keys), Luciana Mercer (vocals/drums) and multi-instrumental vocalist Emily Lansley.

 In 2019, they performed at UK festivals with a fifteen strong all-female procession, to celebrate the centenary of Suffrage, with the band seeing being female become more of a theme in their work.
-Stealing Sheep are currently preparing for a tour this coming November and writing their fourth album.
+Stealing Sheep are currently writing their fourth album.